webhost/adaptivepayments-sdk-dotnet/README.md

 ## Help

-*	AdaptivePayments.bat - Automation script that builds the PayPal Adaptive Payments SDK C#.NET Class Library Application in release mode and copies the built dlls to the lib folder in the AdaptivePaymentsSampleApp Sample ASP.NET C# Web Application
+*	Build.bat - Automation script that builds the PayPal Adaptive Payments SDK C#.NET Class Library Application in release mode and copies the built dlls to the lib folder in the AdaptivePaymentsSampleApp Sample ASP.NET C# Web Application

 *	Changelog.txt - Release Notes